Thoracic outlet syndrome: Diagnosis

+TOS is somewhat difficult to diagnose since there is no set diagnostic criteria.
+Doctors may use medical imaging, nerve conduction studies, or a variety of tests designed to trigger symptoms.
+In rare cases when doctors find objective findings of nerve compression, it is called "true" neurogenic TOS.
+However, when there is no specified pathological evidence, it is called "disputed" neurogenic TOS.

 Adson's sign and the costoclavicular maneuver lack specificity and sensitivity and should make up only a small part of the mandatory comprehensive history and physical examination undertaken with a patient suspected of having TOS.
-There is currently no single clinical sign that makes the diagnosis of TOS with any degree of certainty.

 Additional maneuvers that may be abnormal in TOS include Wright's test, which involves hyperabducting the arms over the head with some extension and evaluating for loss of radial pulses or signs of blanching of the skin in the hands indicating a decrease in blood flow with the maneuver.
 The "compression test" is also used, exerting pressure between the clavicle and medial humeral head causes radiation of pain and/or numbness into the affected arm.